 In keeping with the environmental message, the park generates its own solar and wind energy to meet all its energy needs.
 Even the washrooms are built from old shipping containers.
 The municipal government constructed the park in just 6 months, opening in 2019.
 70 welders and 12 artists designed and built the replicas.

-This is a family friendly park with a play area, a mini train, a new Jurassic Park section, water station (water may not be filtered), and a food court in the park.
+This is a great place for kids with a play area, a mini train, a new Jurassic Park section, water station (water may not be filtered), and a food court in the park.
 It’s a very pretty sight in the evenings when the replicas are lit up.

 • Hours & Cost: 11:00 am – 11:00 pm, daily (closed Monday); INR 50 adults, INR 25 children 3-12, children under 3 and adults over 65 free (admission is double on Sunday)